 It is reasonable to expect that these interested parties will, from time to time, have matters to be brought to the attention of the Board.
-Therefore, recognizing that public participation is an important part of its meeting, the Board offers the following statement of guidelines which outlines the procedure by which the residents may be heard:
+Therefore, recognizing that public participation is an important part of its meeting, the Board offers the following statement of guidelines, which outlines the procedure by which the residents may be heard:

-1. At the discretion of the Board, a resident who wishes to

-be heard regarding any item on the agenda may speak at the beginning of the meeting.
+- 1. At the discretion of the Board, a resident who wishes to be heard regarding any item on the agenda may speak at the beginning of the meeting.
 The president will recognize residents before the Board begins to conduct its regular business.
 If time permits, after agenda items are addressed, a resident may speak on any other matter.
-When invited to speak, residents will be asked to identify themselves and the organization, if any, that they represent.

-- 2. A resident who wishes to be heard regarding any matter other than items on the agenda may be recognized by the president at the end of the meeting during the period scheduled as "Public Participation."
-The Board has the power to limit the time for public participation at the beginning and at the end of each meeting in order that the official business of the district may be carried out. - 3.
+When invited to speak, residents will be asked to identify themselves and the organization, if any, that they represent. - 2.
+A resident who wishes to be heard regarding any matter other than items on the agenda may be recognized by the president at the end of the meeting during the period scheduled as "Public Participation."
+The Board has the power to limit the time for public participation at the beginning and at the end of each meeting so that the official business of the district may be carried out. - 3.
 If a resident wishes any material noted or entered into the minutes of the meeting, a Board resolution to that effect must be passed at the meeting.
-Such material shall be presented to the district clerk in writing.
-Minutes of Board meetings are a matter of public record and may be inspected at the district office.
+Such material shall